MisskeyIO/policy/tos_en.md

 If a Bot falls under any of the following categories, the Bot developer will be obligated to take action.
 All Bot Admins are required to check regularly to see what type of bot submissions are being made.

-If any of the following measures are not taken and the Bot account is misused, we may freeze the Bot account.
+If any of the following measures are not taken and the Bot account is misused, we may suspend the Bot account.

 * A bot uses search engines to automatically post images from keywords.
   * Please filter and configure NSFW settings to avoid displaying inappropriate images.